 Driving agile decisions through data collectionPublished: Monday, 25 April 2016 by Katharine Hulls, VP Marketing

-Forward-thinking brands are putting good quality, comprehensive real-time data at the heart of their organisation.
+Forward-thinking brands are putting good quality, comprehensive real-time data at the heart of their organization.
 It is no longer about looking at the numbers and reacting a week later.
-Those organisations that have an agile approach, can react at the speed of the consumer, real-time or otherwise, and achieve the flexibility needed to be winners in this customer driven marketplace.
+Those organizations that have an agile approach, can react at the speed of the consumer, real-time or otherwise, and achieve the flexibility needed to be winners in this customer driven marketplace.

 The path to the future of marketing is no longer single track and one way – it has become a roaring motorway that twists and turns at a moment’s notice.
 For brands to become agile, and appeal to the customer on that true one-to-one level regardless of device, channel or time, they need a culture, structure and technology to be able to drive the marketing activity fast, avoiding crashing through failure to respond and ensuring that customers are receiving the experience that they now demand.